c0untd0wn/racket-aheui/README.md

 ## About the current version

-Not fully implemented yet.
+* Not fully implemented yet.

-* ㅎ storage isn't implemented.
 	* ㅊ decision is partially implemented.

-Needs to be refactored to do things in a more functional way rather than in procedural ways.
+* Needs to be refactored to do things in a more functional way rather than in procedural ways.

-Error handling for empty stack and queue should be completed.
+* Error handling for empty stack and queue should be completed.